ricardobr001/typescript-api/README.md

 # Rest API

-This is a experimental project using [TypeScript](https://www.typescriptlang.org/) to create a rest API using [ExpressJS](http://expressjs.com/)
+This is an experimental project using [TypeScript](https://www.typescriptlang.org/) to create a rest API using [ExpressJS](http://expressjs.com/)

 # Running the app